syedshahzaibshah/Functions-Documentation/docs/source/Zoho Books.rst

 .. image:: img/estimate.png
      :alt: Alternative text

-#.
-Create a Map(JSON) of all custom fields to compare it with estimate custom fields in next step.
+2. Create a Map(JSON) of all custom fields to compare it with Sales Order custom fields in next step.
 Also add project id into Map.
 #.
 Fetch Sales Order custom fields to compare it with above created Map of Estimate custom fields against following conditions.

     * Check if both fields are active.